 Models of Engaged Learning and Teaching

-I-MELT: International conference on Models of Engaged Learning & Teaching
+International Conference on Models of Engaged Learning and Teaching

-I-MELT will be a meeting place of minds sharing a common conceptualisation that engages students and educator in many diverse ways, contexts and cultural settings.
-The conference will use the Models of Engaged Learning and Teaching as the conceptual frameworks for our shared conversations, and so all presentations will use, adapt, connect together or critique one or more of the following:
+I-MELT was a meeting place of minds sharing a common conceptualisation that engages students and educators in many diverse ways, contexts and cultural settings.
+The conference used the Models of Engaged Learning and Teaching as the conceptual frameworks for shared conversations, and so all presentations used, adapted, connected together or critiqued one or more of the following:

 The Research Skill Development framework is used by educators to make the processes of research-based learning explicit to students in content-rich curricula.

-The Clinical Reflection Skills framework is particularly suited to clinical environments in which student professional learning is mediated by their effective reflective practice.
+The Clinical Reflective Skills framework is particularly suited to clinical environments in which student professional learning is mediated by their effective reflective practice.

 Work Skill Development